simpleledgerinc/goslp/README.md

 // here is an example marshaled SLP message extracted from transaction's scriptPubKey. scriptPubKey := hex.DecodeString("6a04534c500001010453454e4420c4b0d62156b3fa5c8f3436079b5394f7edc1bef5dc1cd2f9d0c4d46f82cca47908000000000000000108000000000000000408000000000000005a")

-// get the unmarshaled slp message slpMsg, err := v1parser.ParseSLP(scriptPubKey)
+// get the unmarshalled slp message slpMsg, err := v1parser.ParseSLP(scriptPubKey)

 // do something ...

 ```

-This usage, [here](https://github.com/simpleledgerinc/bchd/blob/slp-index/bchrpc/server.go#L1240), in BCHD gRPC server provides a good example usage of how to interact with the unmarshaled SLP metadata object.
+This usage, [here](https://github.com/simpleledgerinc/bchd/blob/slp-index/bchrpc/server.go#L1240), in BCHD gRPC server provides a good example usage of how to interact with the unmarshalled SLP metadata object.

 Differential fuzzer testing has been performed with the [slp-validate.js](https://github.com/simpleledger/slp-validate) npm package, and can be reproduced following the instructions in the `./fuzz` directory.